openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training-pytorch.rst

 Quantization-aware Training (QAT) with PyTorch
 ===============================================

-Here, we provide the steps that are required to integrate QAT from NNCF into the training script written with
+Below are the steps required to integrate QAT from NNCF into a training script written with
 PyTorch:

-1. Apply Post Training Quantization to the model
+1. Apply Post Training Quantization to the Model
 ##################################################

 Quantize the model using the :doc:`Post-Training Quantization <../quantizing-models-post-training/basic-quantization-flow>` method.